markjprice/tools-skills-net8/docs/errata/improvements.md

 * Unlike profilers, BenchmarkDotNet doesn't require you to inject timers or logging manually into the code you're testing.

 When you might need modifications:
 * Your benchmark class needs to access the methods or classes you want to test.
-This might require making methods public or internal, adding `InternalsVisibleTo("BenchmarkDotNet...")` if you're benchmarking internal members, and avoiding `private` scope unless the benchmark is declared within the same class (which I've done in the book examples, so in the next edition I might move that code into a separate class library project to make it more realistic).
+This might require making methods `public` or `internal`, adding `InternalsVisibleTo("BenchmarkDotNet...")` if you're benchmarking internal members, and avoiding `private` scope unless the benchmark is declared within the same class (which I've done in the book examples, so in the next edition I might move that code into a separate class library project to make it more realistic).
-* Sometimes your code is tightly coupled to dependencies, static classes, or environment-specific state (e.g., file system, network, database).
-In these cases, for benchmarking purposes, you may want to refactor into **smaller, pure functions** or **extract interfaces**, and use **dependency injection** to mock or replace I/O-heavy dependencies.
+* Sometimes your code is tightly coupled to dependencies, static classes, or environment-specific state like file system, network, database.
+In these cases, for benchmarking purposes, you may want to refactor into smaller, pure functions or extract interfaces, and use dependency injection to mock or replace I/O-heavy dependencies.
 This isn't BenchmarkDotNet's fault — it's a general principle of testability and applies to benchmarking just like it does to unit testing.
 * The benchmarked method should be written in a way that avoids dead code elimination.
 If a method doesn’t return a result or the result is unused, the JIT may optimize it away.
 Use `return` or `Consume()` via `BenchmarkDotNet.Engines.Consumer`, and loop hoisting or constant folding (artificial patterns may not reflect real-world performance if the compiler or runtime optimizes them out).
-This sometimes means **restructuring trivial samples** to ensure meaningful benchmarking.
+This sometimes means restructuring trivial samples to ensure meaningful benchmarking.

 # Page 497 - Page navigation and title verification